tensorchord/pgvecto.rs-docs/src/use-case/question-answering.md

 We will be taking the second option in this post.

 ## Building the Knowledge Base
 Let's build a knowledge base of movies to retrieve relevant information from, using the [vishnupriyavr/wiki-movie-plots-with-summaries-faiss-embeddings](https://huggingface.co/datasets/vishnupriyavr/wiki-movie-plots-with-summaries-faiss-embeddings) Huggingface dataset.
+This dataset contains titles, release years, casts, Wikipedia pages, plot summaries/lengths, and vector embeddings of this information for 33,155 movies.
+Each movie also has `text` data, which encompasses title, release year, cast, and plot summary in one.
+We will be using the `text` and `embeddings` data for this application.

 Start by loading the data:
 ```python
 # pip install -U datasets
 from datasets import load_dataset